cyverse/glance-irods/README.md

 These steps assume the installation onto a glance server.

 1. **Install iRODS** ``` pip install git+git://github.com/irods/python-irodsclient.git```
-6. **Configuration.** Add or change the following configuration to your glance-api.conf file, which is /etc/glance/glance-api.conf for the glance-api packaged by Ubuntu Cloud Archive.
+2. **Configuration** Add or change the following configuration to your glance-api.conf file, which is /etc/glance/glance-api.conf for the glance-api packaged by Ubuntu Cloud Archive.
 These are options are found in the [DEFAULT] section:

     \# I prefer irods
     default_store = irods